Q1: I don’t have a Leaner License and want to get one before I ride a bike?

 Q5: Do you provide any gear like a helmet for training?

-A5: No, please provide your own.
+A5: Due to health reasons we don’t supply helmets; any gear will be for your own account and a commitment from you to start riding a motorcycle soon after your training.
 Feel free to speak to Hein for any advice on selecting the correct riding kit.

 Q6: Do I get any discount if I repeat a course?